Wishcraft: Plot

 A high school student named Brett Bumpers (Weston) receives a mysterious package one day.
 It contains a bull penis totem with a note explaining that it will grant him three wishes.
-His first wish is for Samantha (Alexandra Holden) to go with him to a spring dance.
-The next day, Samantha invites him to the dance, and he suspects that his wish has come true.
+His first wish is for Samantha (Alexandra Holden) to go to a spring dance with him.
+Samantha invites him to the dance the next day, and he suspects his wish has come true.
 Samantha's boyfriend Cody is the star jock at the school, and he is humiliated by Samantha's decision.

 After the dance, one of Cody's buddies is murdered by a cloaked figure with a grotesquely disfigured face.
-When Brett drops Samantha off at home, she suggests that they should return to just being friends.
-Heartbroken, Brett makes his second wish that Samantha would become his girlfriend and actually fall in love with him.
-The next day, Samantha breaks up with Cody and initiates a relationship with Brett.
+When Brett drops Samantha off at home, she suggests they should return to being friends.
+Heartbroken, Brett makes his second wish: for Samantha to become his girlfriend and actually fall in love with him.
+Samantha breaks up with Cody the next day and initiates a relationship with Brett.
 Meanwhile, the cloaked figure continues to kill students at the high school.

 Feeling guilty about wishing Samantha into a relationship, Brett confesses the truth to her.
 As Samantha is coming to grips with the truth, the cloaked figure attacks the pair.
 He lures Brett away from Samantha and then reveals himself to be Brett's history teacher, Mr. Turner (Austin Pendleton).
-Mr. Turner explains that he bought the totem and discovered that it actually granted wishes.
-He wished his wife dead, to avoid divorcing her.
-Then he wished for "Fuck-you-money", and he promptly got $100 million which he hid in a Swiss bank account.
-Mr. Turner confessed that he also wished for supernatural strength, because he decided to kill problem students at the school.
+Mr. Turner explained that he had bought the totem and discovered it granted wishes.
+He wished his wife dead to avoid divorcing her.
+Then he wished for "fuck-you-money", and he promptly got $100 million, which he hid in a Swiss bank account.
+Mr. Turner confessed that he also wished for supernatural strength because he decided to kill problem students at the school.
 As he was killing the students on his list, he sent the totem to Brett because he was an exemplary student.
 If the totem is given to another person, that person can also make three wishes.

 Mr. Turner then reveals that Samantha is the last name on his list.
 Just as he is about to kill Samantha, Brett makes his third wish, asking for more strength and agility than Mr. Turner.
 The two struggle, and eventually, Brett kills Mr. Turner with a samurai sword.
 Brett gives the totem to Samantha so that she is not forced to love him against her will.
-She uses the totem to begin their relationship again, but this time, on her own terms.
+She uses the totem to begin their relationship again, but this time, on her terms.